 We understand that for many of you, there will be a long recovery from this traumatic event, and our university and campus community will support you in every way that we can.

-Chancellor DiStefano is providing additional emergency leave and workplace flexibility for individuals directly impacted by the Marshall Fires disaster.
-Individuals impacted by the Marshall Fire disaster should review the Leave Options in Event of a Natural Disaster or Local Emergency Page.
+Individuals impacted by fires should review the Leave Options in Event of a Natural Disaster or Local Emergency Page.

 Many employees are asking how to donate leave to the Leave Sharing Program or directly to a colleague.
 The leave sharing fund is currently healthy and no additional donations are needed at this time.
 Direct donation to an individual is not an available option.